AaronDenHond/angular-group-exercise/README.md

 9. Error reporting [x]

-10. Submitting the data to the server []
+10. Submitting the data to the server [x]

+11. Displaying data in cards on page,